rwhomeaudio/FreqRespGraph/README.md

 4. Compensation according to reference curve is faster if reference curve and data curve contain the exact same frequencies.
 Otherwise interpolation of the reference curve data is used to compensate the data curves.
 In this case data which is not within the frequency range of the reference curve will not be displayed.
 5. PEQ shelf filter ignore the Q setting, shelf filters use a fixed Q=1/SQRT(2).
 6. Smoothing uses a Savitzky-Golay filter of given octave fraction length with 1th order polynomial.
 The algorithm is very different to e.g. the one used by [REW](https://www.roomeqwizard.com/help/help_en-GB/html/graph.html#top).
 Results are very similar but not identical to REW.
+7. When using a high impedance amplifier output (e.g. tube amplifier or often integrated amplifier headphone jack) in combination with an uneven headphone or loudspeaker impedance curve the effect on the frequency response can be calculated, if inner resistance of the amplifier ZS and impedance curve ZL (e.g. easily measured using [REW](https://www.roomeqwizard.com/help/help_en-GB/html/impedancemeasurement.html) are known.
+Power amplifier specifications often include the damping factor DF into some fixed ZL (often 8 Ohm).
+In this case the amplifier ZS can be calculated from DF : ZS=ZL/DF.
+The headphone jack of an integrated amplifier is often driven by the main amplifier via a fixed resistor, in this case this resistance needs to be added to calculate the source impedance ZS.)

 # References
 1. Jaakko Pasanen, AutoEq, https://github.com/jaakkopasanen/AutoEq, https://autoeq.app/